How Email Marketing for Real Estate Has Changed

 Emailing, like so many other methods of communication, has experienced a huge shift in the past two years.
 New preferences, behavior changes, and a deeper relationship with digital have changed the way people view and engage with email.
 What remains true is that email marketing is — or should be — a staple of the best real estate digital marketing strategies.
 Its cost effectiveness and ability to connect are unmatched and we expect that to continue to be the case for years to come.

-7 Email Marketing Trends for Real Estate in 2021
+7 Email Marketing Trends for Real Estate

 Emails are used for a variety of reasons, like keeping your audience up-to-date with company news, information on services offered, new listings available, market updates, and so much more.
 Email is also an essential communication channel for your current and past customers, to move the transaction forward and to generate repeat and referral business.
 Below we dive into the latest email trends for real estate and how to incorporate them into your digital strategy.